RIAPS/riaps-integration/README.md

 ### 2) RIAPS Target Node Setup Instructions

-The RIAPS target node environment used for this project has been [TI Beaglebone Black](http://beagleboard.org/black).
-Instructions on how to create a RIAPS Beaglebone Black SD Card Image can be found in [BBB Runtime Setup Page](riaps-bbbruntime/README.md).
+The main RIAPS target node environment used for this project has been [TI Beaglebone Black](http://beagleboard.org/black).
+Additional node environments are available starting with release 1.1.18 (Raspberry Pi 4 and NVIDIA Jetson Nano).
+Instructions on how to create a RIAPS Node SD Card Image can be found in [RIAPS Node Runtime Setup Page](riaps-node-runtime/README.md).

 ### 3) Testing the RIAPS Platform Environment